 I try not to pay too much attention to the seemingly overt significance society places on ‘30’.
 Stretched life expectations mixed with a dash of financial crises means that, in social terms at least, we are staying younger for longer.
 We’re buying houses later, getting married later (and less) and delaying parenthood.
 But pressure is still applied from all angles by well-meaning friends, family and even colleagues who playfully refer to you “settling down” soon.
 It was even suggested on a couple of occasions that Dave and I would surely, at age 29 and 30 respectively, be “at least be engaged” before we move to Canada?
 For two people who don’t care much about marriage we laugh it off.
 But please, people.
 This is not the ’50s.

 Hollywood is arguably the guilty party behind the slow burning anxiety the big 3-0 landmark tends to galvanise.
-Who can forget Jennifer Garner portraying Modern Womanhood in “13 Going on 30’?
+Who can forget Jennifer Garner portraying Modern Womanhood in ‘13 Going on 30’?
 A problematic movie from various feminist perspectives, the scenes of Garner sashaying around Manhattan in immaculate business suits, holding to-go cups and giving effortless presentations are the ones that really stuck with me.
-Watching this age 13, a precedent was lodged in my adolescent brain that this is what successful, grown women look like.
+Sitting in the cinema age 13, a precedent was lodged in my adolescent brain that this is what successful, grown women look like.
 And many times they do.
 But what we too often forget is that there isn’t one singular portrayal of success.